 Trauma-Informed Sexual Assault Investigation and Adjudication Institute

-After rigorous pilot programming and fine-tuning, and our first annual conference in Washington, DC in July 2016, the NCCPS is pleased to announce the launch of our public regional offerings of this critical curriculum.
-The curriculum includes modules on 15 topics from institutional obligations to self-care.
-Learn more about these topics in the module synopses.
-Leading the Trauma-Informed Sexual Assault Investigation and Adjudication Institute (NCCPS Institute) is the NCCPS’s core faculty of nine subject matter experts from around the country, and twenty-six individually selected instructors.
+After rigorous pilot programming and fine-tuning, our first annual DC Institute in Washington, DC in July 2016, and a series of successful regional Institutes during the 2016-17 academic year, the NCCPS is pleased to announce our second annual DC Institute.
+The NCCPS Institute curriculum includes modules on 15 topics from institutional obligations to self-care.
+Learn more about these topics in the module synopses (PDF).
+Leading the Trauma-Informed Sexual Assault Investigation and Adjudication Institute (NCCPS Institute) is the NCCPS’s faculty of nine subject matter experts from around the country, and twenty-six individually selected instructors.

-Please join our mailing list and sign up for our electronic publication, the Weekly Snapshot, to be among the first to get details about newly added public offerings!
+Please join our mailing list and sign up for our electronic publication, the Weekly Snapshot, to be among the first to get details about newly added public offerings, coming for the 2017-18 academic year!

 Purpose and Objectives:

 To provide college and university administrators involved in investigating and adjudicating sexual misconduct cases information and resources necessary to conduct trauma-informed investigations in line with evolving practices.
-NCCPS Institute objectives include:
+Our Institute objectives include:

-- Training administrators how to conduct fair and balanced Title IX investigation and adjudication processes for all parties;
+- Train administrators how to conduct fair and balanced Title IX investigation and adjudication processes for all parties;

-- Explaining the intricacies and crossovers of Title IX, the Clery Act, criminal investigations, and institutional obligations;
+- Explain the intricacies and crossovers of Title IX, the Clery Act, criminal investigations, and institutional obligations;

-- Identifying the effects of trauma and how trauma impacts victims and others involved in investigations; and
+- Identify the effects of trauma and how trauma impacts victims and others involved in investigations; and

-- Identifying and applying industry evolving practices to conduct a trauma-informed Title IX investigation from disclosure and first response to adjudication.
+- Identify and apply industry evolving practices to conduct a trauma-informed investigation from disclosure and first response to adjudication.

 The NCCPS Institute curriculum design allows for individuals and teams to learn together and is intended for campus officials involved in the investigation and adjudication processes at institutions of higher education, in addition to campus partners.
 This may include: